harasees-singh/Data-Analysis-Project/README.md

 One of the also use an additional <a href="https://www.factorywarrantylist.com/car-sales-by-country.html">list</a> of countrywise sales.
 This list is also present as a separate sheet in the above provided excel file.

+## Data Collecting
+The dataset found on Kaggle did not have sales data, so I added the sales data corresponding to each car from <a href="https://carsalesbase.com/">Carsalesbase</a>

 ## Data Cleaning
 Python's Pandas library has been used for data cleaning.
-All the code is present in `./data/data_cleaning.ipynb` Some of the cars had missing sales data so those were removed from the data set to make another data set named `dataset_after_cleaning/xlsx` present at `./data/Datasets/dataset_after_cleaning/xlsx `
+All the code is present in `./data/data_cleaning.ipynb` Some of the cars had missing sales data so those were removed from the data set

 ## Feature Engineering